diwashrestha/diwashrestha/content/posts/Scraping_Data_with_R.md

 ### Data Extraction

 We need the CSS selector of the table from which we want to scrape the data.
-I opened the inspect view which can be opened by clicking the right button of the webpage and click the inspect. for the table, the CSS selector is “table.wikitable”.
+I opened the inspect view which can be opened by clicking the right button of the webpage and click the inspect. for the table, the CSS selector is *table.wikitable*.

-I passed the CSS selector to the html_nodes() function and result is passed to the html_table() function using pipeline(%>%).
+I passed the CSS selector to the *html_nodes()* function and result is passed to the *html_table()* function using pipeline(%>%).
 The below code extract the arrival table data as data frame.

 ```R
 table <- wikipage %>%